gwu-libraries/python-camp/_sources/glossary.md

 import

-    A Python {term}`keyword` used to load into memory some Python types or functions that are stored externally (i.e., not loaded automatically when starting a Python session).
-Code that defines such types or functions is called a **module**.
+    A Python {term}`keyword` used to load into memory some Python code that is stored externally (i.e., not loaded automatically when starting a Python session).
+Such code often defines Python classes or functions and is called a **module**.
 There are modules that form part of the basic Python installation (like the `json` module), and there are modules that are created by third parties for use with Python -- also called **packages** -- which must be installed separately before they can be used.
 For more information on installing third-party modules/packages, see the [Python documentation](https://packaging.python.org/en/latest/tutorials/installing-packages/).

+    The term **library** is also used to refer to one or more Python modules that has been packaged together.
+For instance, the [pandas library](https://pandas.pydata.org/) is a very popular Python library used for data analysis.

 indented block